Goalkeeper (association football): Records

 At the international level, Dino Zoff has remained unbeaten for the longest period at 1142 minutes.
 Nadine Angerer set the record for longest unbeaten run during a World Cup tournament at 540 minutes while winning the world title without conceding a goal.
 Walter Zenga holds the record for the longest unbeaten run in the Men's FIFA World Cup tournament at 517 minutes.
-Gianluigi Buffon, Fabien Barthez and Iker Casillas hold the record for the fewest goals conceded by a winning goalkeeper in the Men's World Cup tournament at two each.
-Buffon is the only World Cup–winning goalkeeper not to have conceded a goal in open play throughout the entire tournament, one goal having resulted from an own goal after a free kick, the other from a penalty.
 Fabien Barthez and Peter Shilton hold the record for most clean sheets in World Cup matches, with ten each.
 Mohamed Al-Deayea holds the record for most international caps by a male goalkeeper, with 178 official appearances for Saudi Arabia.
 Hope Solo of the United States holds the record for most international caps by a female goalkeeper, with 202 appearances.

-Pascal Zuberbühler holds the record for the fewest goals conceded by a goalkeeper in a World Cup tournament and also went a record five successive matches at an international tournament without conceding a goal.
-He did not concede a goal in 463 minutes of World Cup play against France, Korea, and Togo—making Switzerland the only team in the history of the tournament not to concede a goal in normal time.
-Tim Howard holds the record for most saves made in a single FIFA World Cup match, with sixteen against Belgium in the round of 16 of the 2014 tournament.
 Oliver Kahn is the only goalkeeper to have won the Adidas Golden Ball for the best player of the tournament in a World Cup doing so in 2002.
 Lev Yashin is the only goalkeeper to have won the Ballon d'Or, given to the best player of the year.
 In 2021, Gianluigi Donnarumma became the first goalkeeper to win the player of the tournament award at UEFA Euro 2020.
 Gianluca Pagliuca of Italy became the first goalkeeper to be sent off in a World Cup finals match, dismissed for handling outside his area against Norway in 1994.
 His team went on to win 1–0 and reached the final before losing to Brazil in a penalty shoot-out (the first time a World Cup final was decided by penalties), in which Pagliuca became the first goalkeeper ever to stop a penalty in a World Cup Final shoot-out.